Datalux/Osintgram/README.md

 # Osintgram
 Osintgram is a **OSINT** tool on Instagram.
-Osintgram is a fork of https://github.com/LevPasha/Instagram-API-python and https://github.com/woj-ciech/OSINT/tree/master/insta.

 **I don't assume any responsability for the use of this tool**